 Looking at the other phones, Huawei and Sony hand in the most realistic image and well balanced dynamic range.
 The latter has better depth and shadows this time, suggesting some software tweaks since I tested the Sony Xperia 1 II.
 The Galaxy S20 Plus looks super vivid, but this is nothing like the real scene.

 Next, I want to draw your attention to something in the following two sample sets.
 The Google Pixel 5 suffers badly from chromatic aberration (the purple hue seen in between the tree leaves).
 The Huawei P40 Pro has the same problem, but the effect is limited to the upper left corner of the lens.
 The Galaxy and Xperia handsets have no such issue.
 Once again, shadow noise rears its head in the Pixel 5’s shots.

 Overall, it’s quite hard to pick which is best for HDR.
 The Pixel 5 has major issues I really didn’t expect from a Google handset.
-Shadow noise and lens distortion detract from an otherwise well balanced HDR algorithm.
+Shadow noise and lens distortion detract from an otherwise well-balanced HDR algorithm.
 Huawei balances highlights the best, but shadows can come out too dark.
-Some of Sony’s HDR shots look too washed out, while Samsung’s look artificial.
+Some of Sony’s HDR shots look too washed out, while Samsung’s look is artificial.

 Google Pixel 5: Good exposure, but very noisy shadows and noticeable lens distortion issues with bright highlights.
 Long processing time.

 Samsung Galaxy S20 Plus: Oversaturated colors and highlight clipping hold back an otherwise excellent HDR implementation.

 Huawei P40 Pro: Generally solid HDR with high-speed processing.
 Sadly, small signs of lens distortion are noticeable.